NoahYe123/ChatBot/README.md

 -Motivational Quotes Command

--Meme Generator (from subreddits like wholesome memes and dankmemes.
+-Meme Generator (from subreddits like wholesome memes and dankmemes)

 -Daily good mornings and good nights